Disease/Disorder

 Functional assessment

-Shoulder functional assessment can be evaluated through active and passive ROM and muscle length, strength, and joint mobility assessment.
-The American Shoulder and Elbow Surgeons have adopted a standardized form that contains visual analog scales for pain and instability and activities of daily living questionnaire to measure shoulder function and outcome.17
+Shoulder functional status can be evaluated through active and passive ROM, muscle strength, and joint mobility assessment.
+Limitations in sport-specific exercises are important to evaluate.
+The American Shoulder and Elbow Surgeons have adopted a standardized form that contains visual analog scales (VAS) for pain and an activities of daily living questionnaire to measure shoulder function and outcome.19

 Laboratory studies